annatrella/latent-auto-bandits/README.md

 `simulations.py` contains the skeleton code for running an experiment with an agent and an environment variant.
 There is also code for calculating the ground-truth optimal actions and mean rewards for each action.

-`run_simulations.py` is the script for running for running experiments in the main results section of our paper.
+To recreate the results in the main experiments section of our paper, run `python3 run_simulations.py`.
 We vary the true AR order k and the noise of the latent process.
 This script will save all results in the `experiment_results` folder.

-`run_sims_wrong_k.py` is the script for running simulations where we considered our algorithm with different mis-specified values of AR order k.
+To recreate the ablation results in section considering different mis-specified values of AR order k, run `run_sims_wrong_k.py`.
 This script will save all results in the `experiment_results` folder.

-`stats_and_figs/make_plots.py` and `stats_and_figs/make_plots_wrong_k.py` creates the figures using experiment results saved in `experiment_results` with correct k and mis-specified k, respectively.
+To generate the figures in our paper, run `python3 stats_and_figs/make_plots.py` and `python3 stats_and_figs/make_plots_wrong_k.py`.
+These scripts generate figures using results saved in `experiment_results` with correct k and mis-specified k, respectively.